deepfence/golang_deepfence_sdk/client/docs/ModelScanResultsActionRequest.md

 NewModelScanResultsActionRequestWithDefaults instantiates a new ModelScanResultsActionRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetNotifyIndividual

+`func (o *ModelScanResultsActionRequest) GetNotifyIndividual() bool`

+GetNotifyIndividual returns the NotifyIndividual field if non-nil, zero value otherwise.

+### GetNotifyIndividualOk

+`func (o *ModelScanResultsActionRequest) GetNotifyIndividualOk() (*bool, bool)`

+GetNotifyIndividualOk returns a tuple with the NotifyIndividual field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNotifyIndividual

+`func (o *ModelScanResultsActionRequest) SetNotifyIndividual(v bool)`

+SetNotifyIndividual sets NotifyIndividual field to given value.

+### HasNotifyIndividual

+`func (o *ModelScanResultsActionRequest) HasNotifyIndividual() bool`

+HasNotifyIndividual returns a boolean if a field has been set.

 ### GetResultIds